davidjosearaujo/dissertation/docs/3GPP Specification/Security architecture and procedures for 5G system - 33.501.md

 For every key in a network entity, there is a corresponding key in the UE.
 ![[Pasted image 20241023172927.png]]
 # 7 Security for non-3GPP access to the 5G core network
+## 7.1a Determining trust relationship in the UE